 Stops and Accidents

-Driving in Portugal rewards the prepared traveler.
-By securing your IDP, renting a Via Verde, and respecting local laws, you unlock the true depth of the country.
-Treat the experience of driving in Portugal as a skill to be mastered, and you will move beyond the tourist facade to discover the authentic rhythm of this beautiful nation.
+Driving abroad ultimately rewards the smart, hyper-prepared traveler.
+By securing your paperwork in advance, renting that essential transponder, and fiercely respecting the local traffic laws, you will completely unlock the true depth of the country.
+Treat the entire experience as an exciting new skill to be mastered.
+Do this, and you will quickly move beyond the crowded tourist facades to discover the raw, authentic rhythm of this spectacular nation.